ThePhD/ThePhD.github.io/_posts/2019-11-23-Unreconstructible Ranges.markdown

 I am not one of those members.

 This meant I could not do anything about P1664 being deferred to later, paper author or not.
-This is one of the dangers of being apart of the Committee but not officially under any organization's umbrella: when the **real** vote gets taken you have to rely on someone from a National Body or similar organization to take part.
+This is one of the dangers of being a part of the Committee but not officially under any organization's umbrella: when the **real** vote gets taken you have to rely on someone from a National Body or similar organization to take part.
 As given by the (soon to be observable) lack of P1664 in the C++ Working Draft,

 no, P1664 didn't survive Plenary.
 It was deferred to Prague for re-litigation and reconsideration under a potentially new design.